Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Current known issues:

+- \[PRP\] (-3, 6, CW, and other locations): Investigate if Common_DisableMarker / Common_Walls_DisableLayer is actually used by the game.
+- \[PRP\] 981EC has a texture swap implemented, but the textures themselves are copies of the base game's version.
+This is as good as I can do here as I'm not a texture artist.
 - \[PRP\] Base mesh EA905 (MetalRoofC1x2WallCover01Full01) is missing polygons on the external side (allowing view inside, can't be fixed without mesh editing)
 - \[PRP\] Review 1E33A0 and 1E33A1 for previs issues.
 - \[PRP\] 1DF316 and 1DF320 needs a custom mesh to stop clipping into neighboring hallway